Exotic pet

+Dwarf hamsters are among the relatively low-risk exotic animals kept as pets.

 An exotic pet is a pet which is relatively rare or unusual to keep, or is generally thought of as a wild species rather than as a domesticated pet.
-The definition varies by culture, location, and over time—as animals become firmly enough established in the world of animal fancy—they may no longer be considered exotic.
+The definition varies by culture and location, and over time, as a given species becomes firmly enough established in the world of animal fancy, it may no longer be considered exotic.

 Definitions

 The definition is an evolving one; fish, rabbits, and some rodents and birds have become firmly enough established in the world of animal fancy as to no longer be considered exotic in general usage, though they may still be classed as exotic in veterinary practice.
 Sometimes any unique or wild-looking pet (including common domestic animals such as the ferret and the rat) is considered an exotic pet.

 "Exotic" often refers to a species which is not native or indigenous to the owner's locale, and "pet" is a companion animal living with people.
-However, many use the term to include native species as well (e.g., snakes may sometimes be considered exotic as pets even in places where they are found in the wild).
-The international organization the American College of Zoological Medicine has defined the exotics group as "zoological companion animals".
+However, many use the term to include native species as well (e.g., snakes may sometimes be considered exotic as pets even in places where they are found in the wild), especially ones with a unique appearance.
+The international organization the American College of Zoological Medicine recognizes "zoological companion animals" as a veterinary speciality, and this term is used by veterianry professionals to indicate an exotic pet.
 Legally, the definition is subject to local jurisdiction.